This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your child's surgery:

 Your child will be taken to a room to rest until he is fully awake.
-Do not let your child get out of bed until caregivers say it is okay.
-When caregivers see that he is okay, he will be taken to his room.
+Do not let your child get out of bed until healthcare providers say it is okay.
+When healthcare providers see that he is okay, he will be taken to his room.

 - Bandages are used to keep your child's incision clean and dry to prevent infection.
-A caregiver may remove the bandages shortly after surgery to check the incision.
+A healthcare provider may remove the bandages shortly after surgery to check the incision.

 - Chest tubes may be put into your child's chest during surgery.
 Chest tubes remove air, blood, or fluid from around the lungs.